 Email Janna at: janna (at) everleayarn.ca

 Everlea Yarn evolved out of my art practice, at the center of which is community.
-I've always been curious about the unbeaten path and have longed for a community of peers to invite to celebrate and travel it with me.
+I've always been curious about the practice of being an entrepreneurial artist, and have longed for a community of peers with which I could celebrate and travel that path alongside.
 It wasn't until my late twenties that I found a place to combine my creative instincts with likeminded people in textile art school, and the journey is ongoing.
-The textile community at large is a generous, energetic and loving one.
+The textile community at large is a generous and energetic one.
 I'm so honoured to be a part of it.

 Pursuing art as a career never seemed viable.
 Even when I entered into Capilano University's Textile Art Program in 2008 I pursued techniques and modes that I thought could be multiplied and put into the fastest production possible, not necessarily taking note of the techniques that I was personally drawn to.
 It wasn't until I entered into Concordia University's Fibres and Material Practices program in Montreal that I really sunk into an art practice that felt authentically my own.
 I delved deep into a slow, personal investigation into printing with natural dyes - techniques I brought with me from Capilano.
 In 2013 having just graduated from university as well as welcomed our son Sam into the universe, my family and I moved to the New York metropolitan area for my partner's education.
-It was there that Katie Earle and I, both Fibres graduates of Concordia University, formed Everlea Textiles, an art collective based on the sole notion of supporting each other in our artistic pursuits.
-We have both evolved into avid tapestry weavers and showcase and sell our work at www.everleatextiles.com
+It was there that Katie Earle and I, both Fibres graduates of Concordia University, formed Everlea Textiles, an art collective based on the sole notion of supporting each other in our respective artistic pursuits.
+We organized photoshoots, attended seminars together and shared skills with each other.
+In 2017, a year after I moved across the continent from Katie, we began to weave a joint series of tapestries based on photos taken during our collaboration.
+Our project website can be found here: www.everleatextiles.com

 In 2016 my family and I moved back to BC, and in the spring of 2018, in anticipation of my son entering kindergarten in the fall, I developed and launched Everlea Yarn, my own line of yarn - exactly the kind that I want to use: consciously sourced, Canadian spun and naturally dyed.
+For the sake of consistency and because Everlea Textiles was all about lifting each other up and I continue to be community-minded in my business I kept the name Everlea for Everlea Yarn.
 Thank you for following along!

 About Janna Maria Vallee